-When is a DWI in Minnesota Considered a Felony?
+When is a DWI Considered a Felony in Minnesota?

 If you’ve been charged with a DUI or DWI in Minnesota, there may be some serious consequences you’re facing.
 The good news is that most DWIs in Minnesota are considered to be misdemeanors, which means that you’ll only most likely face a fine and the possibility of losing your license.
 But if you’re a repeat offender, you may be charged with a felony DWI, and in Minnesota, that can carry some hefty punishments, including jail time.